Raminh05/dots-hyprland/README.md

 >   - Currently, they do NOT work (see [#99](https://github.com/end-4/dots-hyprland/issues/99))
 >   - The pics are here mainly for your viewing pleasure
 >   - The files are still available, feel free to grab them from [`archive`](https://github.com/end-4/dots-hyprland/tree/archive) branch if you're willing to see some spaghetti and troubleshoot

+- stuff below have showcase videos. click image to view.

 ### [m3ww](https://github.com/end-4/dots-hyprland/tree/archive)
    <a href="https://streamable.com/85ch8x">